GATSY: Graph Attention Network for Music Artist Similarity: Experimental Setup

 \subsection{State-of-the-Art Models for Comparisons}

 In order to prove the effectiveness of the proposed GATSY network, we compare its performance with state-of-the-art models.
-In particular, we take into account GraphSAGE with three GC layers (for comparison purposes) and two types of GAT networks, and we also conduct experiments with a simple FC network to evaluate the GC layer contribution.
-Moreover, due to the dataset reduction of the original dataset, training GraphSAGE implied the exploration of a new set of hyperparameters with respect to \cite{artistS}.
-Hence we define a new hyperparameter space to be tested with our networks.
-The main concern of our optimization was the learning rate and weight decay.
-However, the latter has been fixed to $0.01$ as it adapts properly to all the networks.
+In particular, we take into account GraphSAGE with three GC layers (for comparison purposes) from \cite{artistS} and different configurations based on GAT.
+We also conduct experiments with a simple FC network to evaluate the GC layer contribution.

-In the experiments with the labeled version of Olga, we consider a version of GATSY that also attempts to predict the artist labels.
-In this setting, the weight decay has been set to $0$, while the learning rate is left unchanged.
+Conversely, from \cite{artistS}, we also included batch normalization layers \cite{batch} after each transformation, except for the final one.
+This choice has been favoured by the advantages that it entails, mostly in terms of accuracy.
+The details on the hyperparameters are available in our codebase.